 Before this, I would put them on the students’ desks and tell the students to go in a certain order from desk to desk.
 Every single year I had at least 3-5 students who missed students.
 No matter how well I explained it.
 And it does matter because when little Sally gives everyone a cool pencil on their valentine and 5-6 kids didn’t get it you will spend your time trying to figure out who didn’t get what.
 (Yes, I know it doesn’t really matter but to me I want all my kids to get all the things especially when they are cool.
 It’s a fun day and I embrace it whoever happens!)

 Tips #3: Plan an activity but don’t do something new.

 To me, that’s the goal – independence.
-Let’s face it, class parties are work and things will come up so you want your day to run as smooth as it can.
+Let’s face it, class parties are working and things will come up so you want your day to run as smoothly as it can.
 Not doing new things will help.

 That being said, our Kindergarten science units all follow the same format and we have a Conversation Heart Science unit (click here).
 We also have a ton of Simply Centers for Literacy (click here) and math (click here) that also follow the same format.
 We really have a TON of valentines resources to help you with this (click here to see it all).

 Tip #4: Cupcakes with rings.

 I love a good cupcake but when you are 5 it’s all about the rings.
 If you are allowed to have cupcakes (some are not, click here if that’s you) we suggest asking your parents to send them with the rings, not on them.
 Most bakeries will give you a set of rings separate from the cupcakes, you just have to ask.
 We ask this in our class party letter (click here to get that).

 If you do get cupcakes with rings, I would quickly grab some Ziplock bags and use a Sharpie to write names on them.
 Tell students to take those rings off and put them right in their baggie and right in their backpacks.
 Most of them will be able to cleanly take those off and take them home to wash and wear.